On this page

 It’s not even just, “Nope,” which is what Daniel could have said by resisting in private.

-It’s, “Haha nope”—as in, we’re not changing a damned thing just because you said so, and it’s actually important that you know that, because you’re supposed to be ordering the world as God commanded, and he didn’t command it to be ordered that way.
+It’s, “Haha nope”—as in, we’re not changing a single thing just because you said so, and it’s actually important that you know that, because you’re supposed to be ordering the world as God commanded, and he didn’t command it to be ordered that way.

 But we will absolutely not stop worshiping as usual just because the state presumed to decide whether and how worship should happen.